-Many locomotives are available today with Digital Command Control (DCC) decoders factory-installed.
-But what about converting older locomotives?
-Installing a decoder is easier than you think.
+Many locomotives are available today with factory-installed digital command control (DCC) decoders.
+You can convert older locomotives over to a DCC decoder and installing it is easier than you think.

 There are many decoders available with a variety of special functions.
 Choose a decoder that has the functions you desire, but also one that is rated for the current draw of the locomotive.

-Time Required: 30 to 90 minutes (Time varies widely by model complexity.)
+- Time Required: 30 to 90 minutes.
+Time varies by model complexity.

 - Wire strippers